Ayn al-Tineh, Latakia Governorate

+History

 Ayn al-Tineh was historically a fief of the Kheirbek clan, a prominent family in the Syrian security forces and part of the Kalbiyya tribal confederation.
+From Ayn al-Tineh, the Kheirbek often launched raids against the Ottoman authorities in the coastal plain and against the Sunni Muslim villages in the nearby Jabal Sahyoun area around al-Haffah.
+The topographic advantages of the village often made for an impregnable defense from the Ottoman government forces.
+During the French Mandate period (1923–1946), many of the men of Ayn al-Tineh, through the Kheirbek's good offices with the French, enrolled into the Special Troops of the Levant.

+Following Syrian independence, the residents of Ayn al-Tineh continued their tradition of military service, and many officers from there advanced under the Presidency of Hafez al-Assad, himself a member of the Kalbiyya.
 According to French researcher Fabrice Balanche, Ayn al-Tineh is one of a number of villages in the coastal mountain region, like al-Tawahin, that is largely dependent on the Syrian Army and the state, finding abundant employment in the former and within the internal security services.
 The poverty of the village is a significant motivational factor in the high rate of employment in the security forces and the consequent backing of the ruling Assad family.
 This is in contrast to other impoverished Alawite villages in the region which that have historically been at odds with the prominent Alawite families and have not received the extent of benefits from state income that Ayn al-Tineh does.
+In 1972 it was made a nahiya (subdistrict) center.
+In 1975, a road connecting Ayn al-Tineh directly with the city of Latakia was built, allowing it to bypass the more arduous north-south route through the district capital of al-Haffah.
+The village obtained its telephone network in 1978 and was connected to the electric grid in 1980.

 During the middle and end of late President Hafez al-Assad's term in the 1980s and 1990s, a hussainia (Shia Muslim congregational mosque) was founded in Ayn al-Tineh.
 It was the smallest one built by the al-Murtada movement, measuring 40 square meters.
 While during Hafez's rule the hussainias served largely for local opposition meetings, this changed when relations between Shia Muslim-majority Iran and Syria increased dramatically with the coming to power of current President Bashar al-Assad.